 Following is a list of scholarships and grants available through Rockhurst University.
 These are for transfer students.
 These scholarships are funded through Research College of Nursing for upper division nursing students provided criteria are met.

-Scholarships valued at $19,500 per academic year awarded to transferring students who bring in and maintain a cumulative GPA of 3.6 to 4.0.
+Variable up to $30,000 per academic year awarded to transferring students who bring in and maintain a cumulative GPA of 3.6 to 4.0.

 Students without a prior degree are eligible to receive all the following sources of financial aid.
 Students with a prior degree are limited to the Stafford, Perkins, Federal Nursing Loan and GRAD PLUS programs.